Our PSUC Beginnings

-Prairie Spirit United Church is a newly amalgamated community of faith serving the former congregations Kirkfield Park United, Silver Heights United, and Sturgeon Creek United, in St. James, a suburb in the city of Winnipeg.
+Prairie Spirit United Church began as an amalgamated community of faith serving the former congregations Kirkfield Park United, Silver Heights United, and Sturgeon Creek United, in St. James, a suburb in the city of Winnipeg.

 This amalgamation took place October 1, 2018.
 Dedicated on Sunday, October 6, 2019, the first anniversary of our amalgamated congregation, the Prairie Spirit Banner hangs in the sanctuary as a representation of the name of our church.